cterdam/dotfiles/README.md

   - MacOS already comes with a builtin distribution of vim, but the default version lacks many key features such as conceal, lua, perl, and python3.
 The version of vim on homebrew includes these features.

-  - Upon finishing installing the brew version, run `which vim` and you might see that it's still the system vim (and not the brew vim) which gets evoked.
-This is because brew-installed apps are not given priority in PATH.
-    Don't worry about it; `cterdam.zshrc` will fix this.

   - Install [yarn](https://classic.yarnpkg.com/en/) with `sudo npm install --global yarn`.